 Besides numbers of youth in attendance, how does your church evaluate whether or not your youth group ministry is successful?

 We have a small youth group and have thought about joining with another church to have a joint youth ministry program.
-We are looking for feedback from any churches that are currently doing that or have done it in the past to see how it was done and whether or not it works.
-How do you finance...
+Has your church done this?
+How did it work with finances, leadership, etc.?

 Welcome to 2013 – 2014!
 If you’re anything like me, you’re probably having a freak out right now.
 Maybe you have A LOT of loose ends to tie up before the season starts.
 Maybe you haven’t even started planning.
 Maybe you aren’t fully sure about this year, and don’t really believe in it yet.
 Maybe you’ve got parents putting a lot of pressure on you.
 Maybe you are starting school alongside your work.
 Maybe all of the above.